Date: 28 February 2014. Food in Foil.

 honey mustard sauce is another way to enjoy Spam.
 But not every

-day -- there's got to be variety or life is boring vanilla, you
+day -- there has got to be variety or life is boring vanilla, you

 know?